 The short answer?
 Probably not.

-The Vitamix dry container is designed specifically to grind grains into flour and to mix batter.
+The Vitamix dry containers are designed specifically to grind grains into flour and to mix batter.

-The blades on this container are different from the wet jars and is designed to push grains away from the blades, thus limiting material packing at the bottom of the container.
+The blades on these containers are different from the wet jars and are designed to push grains away from the blades, thus limiting material packing at the bottom of the container.

 The Vitamix dry container blade design is also engineered to prepare dough by simulating the kneading process.